OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ## Version 3.0

-This Specification is designed to provide an interation to ISO/IEC 5230:2020.
+This Specification is designed to provide an iteration to ISO/IEC 5230:2020.
 It is currently a draft and is not ready for deployment.

 ## Contents